 The initial plan was to support online multiplayer, but this proved to be very complex.
 For now, the game

 Support for custom levels

-Custom levels is another big new thing.
-Allowing users to create their own levels will
+Custom levels are another big new thing.
+Allowing users to create levels will

 increase the replayability of the game.

 I had to choose where on the spectrum would the creation be: should the players be given building blocks that they

 can remix (low barrier of entry, low variety of levels), or should the players have